chris-short/chrisshort.net/content/cv/index.md

 * Advocates for Kubernetes and the cloud native ecosystem through the acclaimed and independent newsletter, [DevOps'ish](https://devopsish.com/).
 Grown subscriber base to 5800+ subscribers since Dec 2016
 * With the help of other Kubernetes community members, created the first-ever [#KubeKhan](https://chrisshort.net/2018-learnings-2019-expectations/#kubekhan) at KubeCon Seattle 2018; brought together community members in a come as you are environment

-### Principal Technical Marketing Manager, Red Hat — Detroit, MI — Aug 2019 to Oct 2021
+### Principal Technical Marketing Manager, Red Hat — Commerce, MI — Aug 2019 to Oct 2021

 * OpenShift.TV Executive Producer: in charge of finding content, talent, showrunning, marketing, growth, and facilitating technical components of live productions
 * Training others in how to make use of the infrastructure in place for OpenShift.TV to grow the channel's bench of hosts and producers across the globe